Inventory of the Northern California Conference, United Church Of Christ Records, 1961-1986

 Scope and Content

-The records in the collection have been organized by institution to reflect the activities of each group as it worked independently and in association with the Northern California Conference.
-For example, the records of the Northern California Ecumenical Council contain the correspondence and resolution files from Norberg's presidency as well as minutes and financial records from later years.
-The records of the Committee on Economic Justice in the Agricultural Community reflect Norberg's membership on that Committee.
-The collection contains minutes from the California Migrant Ministry (CMM), which co-sponsored programs with the Conference, such as the Tulare County Community Development Project.
-The bulk of the material from the CMM, however, consists of resource materials about farm workers compiled by Chris Hartmire and mailed to the Conference.
-The resource material from the CMM and the United Board for Homeland Ministries demonstrates the information available to the leaders of the Conference.
-The files include material such as the statements of Caesar Chavez and Dolores Huerta before the United States Senate Subcommittee on Labor in 1969 as well as a photocopy of a paycheck of I.A.
-Gonzalez, a farm worker, in the amount of $1.10 in 1975.
+The records in the collection have been organized by institution to reflect the activities of each group as it worked independently and in association with the Northern California Conference; the records of the Northern California Ecumenical Council contain the correspondence and resolution files from Norberg's presidency as well as minutes and financial records from later years, and the records of the Committee on Economic Justice in the Agricultural Community reflect Norberg's membership on that Committee.

-I. Northern California Conference Office
+Series I: Northern California Conference Office, 1965-1976

-The bulk of the collection is in this series, which includes correspondence about the Conference, farm laborers, and small growers as well letters between the Conference Minister and leaders of affiliated organizations.
+The bulk of the collection is in this series, which includes correspondence about the Conference, farm laborers, and small growers as well as letters between the Conference Minister and leaders of affiliated organizations.
 Also included are the files from the Goshen Project and the Tulare County Community Development Project.

 Board of Directors

-Resolutions 1966
+Resolutions, 1966

-Correspondence 1965-1970
+Correspondence, 1965-1970

-Financial Records 1966
+Financial Records, 1966

-Report 1965
+Report, 1965

 Conference Minister

-Correspondence 1965-1967
+1965-1967

 1968-1969